Lesinhovski/ESP32-Tester/README.md

 EEPROM Test:
   Code writes 1 on every memory spaces and then read them, if they return 1, esp32 memory is working correctly.

+SPIFFS Test:
+  Code writes a file and then read it.

 Wi-Fi Test:
   The ESP32 will try to connect to wi-fi 5 times (3 seconds each).